Holes

 Story & Plot Summary: Holes

-Quick Plot Summary: Holes is a Adventure, Family, Drama, Comedy film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2003, Holes is a Adventure, Family, Drama, Comedy film directed by Andrew Davis.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Shia LaBeouf.

 Story Breakdown